-Parsippany NJ Prescription Drugs Lawyer
+Parsippany Prescription Drugs Lawyer

 Drug Charges Defense Attorneys in Morris County, New Jersey

 Prescription drug abuse is becoming more and more common in New Jersey.
 As a result, NJ prosecutors are coming down hard on those charged with prescription drug offenses.
 Prescription drug crime convictions in New Jersey can have serious consequences, including fines, jail time, and suspension of your driving privileges.
 It is hard to believe, but possession of even a couple prescription pills without a valid prescription from a physician is usually charged as a felony crime in New Jersey which will be prosecuted by the County prosecutor’s office in Superior Court.

 The Tormey Law Firm is a team of Morris County criminal defense attorneys who aggressively defend clients facing drug charges involving Xanax, Percocet, Oxycontin, and other prescription medications.
 If you or a loved one has been charged with possession or distribution of prescription drugs, prescription fraud, or another drug offense in Madison, Roxbury, Rockaway, Denville, Dover, Parsippany, or elsewhere in Morris County, contact us today at (908) 336-5008 for a free consultation, or you can use the online contact form.
 One of our Morris County prescription drug defense lawyers will listen to the circumstances and your specific case and answer any questions you may have.